g4n3sha5/MatiVAted/readME.md

 As numerous studies have shown, monitoring your progress and tracking your habits make us significantly more prone to improve our behaviour and progress faster.
 Small wins are massive motivators, but we need to recognize them.
 This project provides utilities for people who love sport - grappling Martial Arts, this app is specifically created for Brazilian Jiu Jitsu.

 ### ==== ANNOUNCEMENT ===
-As for now - 04.05.2023 I decide to share the code, the app is  working perfectly locally and when I deploy it, there are some problems with static files.
+As for now - 04.05.2023 I decide to share the code, the app is working perfectly locally but when I deploy it, there are some server problems with static files.
-I did not find the reason for now, and I've been looking since few weeks, so I keep trying to fix it in spare time.
+I did not find the reason for now, and I've been looking for few weeks, I keep trying to find reasons behind it in spare time.

 # About